 TIOBE is a company that publishes a monthly list of the most popular programming languages.
 The ratings are based on the number of skilled engineers worldwide, courses, and third-party vendors.
-Rankings are calculated based on popular search engines such as Bing, Yahoo, Google, Yahoo!, Wikipedia, Amazon, and YouTube.
-The TIOBE index is not about the best programming languages or the language in which most lines of code have been written.
-This index can be used, periodically, to decide what programming languages to use in a new project, and on an individual level, you can use it to decide which programming languages to learn.
+Popular search engines such as Bing, Yahoo, Google, Yahoo!, Wikipedia, Amazon, and YouTube calculate the rankings.
+The TIOBE index does not rank the best programming languages or the languages in which the most lines of code have been written.
+Instead, this index can be used periodically to decide what programming languages to use in a new project, or on an individual level, to decide which programming languages to learn.

 If you are a newbie in computer software and have decided to learn a new programming language, you can use the latest TIOBE index to make that decision.
 It will also help you to know that there are many common features in all these programming languages.
 In this post, we will discuss those common features.

 What is the Purpose of A Programming Language?